gabbymassaro/rails_project/UserStories.md

 ### User Story

 As a user, I want to be able to search by title or author and list the results on the page.

+## 11) Creating Profile Pictures and Book Covers

+### User Story

+As a user, I want to be able to upload and see photos for my profile and a book's cover.